It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Onboarding effectiveness

-These are just a few, there are plenty more out there but these are the ones I typically gravitate towards and these are in my charter I have at Andela.
+These are just a few relating to onboarding effectiveness – there are plenty more out there – but these are the ones I typically gravitate towards and have been in my charter in the past.

 Time to sales qualified lead

-The first one is time to sales qualified lead or SQL.
-From the day someone starts at Andela, to the time they have their first SQL, what is that timeframe?
+From the day someone starts in their role, to the time they have their first SQL – what's that timeframe look like?

 Time to first sale